cpuyyp/style-models/code/PASTEL/README.md

 Given **ONE** dataset where each sentence is associated with multiple labels.
 Some (over 80%) of the labels are missing.
 How to use this dataset to train a model that has good performance on all tasks?

 ## Dataset
-Pastel is a dataset that are fully annotated with country, gender, education, tod, ethnic, politics, and age.
+PASTEL is a dataset that are fully annotated with country, gender, education, tod, ethnic, politics, and age.
 To mimic the situation, I randomly masked out 80% of the labels.

-## Proxy labels
+## Proxy labeling method
 A straight forward way to deal with the missing labels is to use another well-trained classifier to label those unlabeled sentences.
 This method is called proxy labels.

-## Difference to the other multitask training code
+## Difference to other multitask training code
+1. This model takes multiple labels for one sentence, train all classifiers at the same time.
+While the other code takes only one label at a time and only trains one classifier.
-The model and dataloader in this folder uses huggingface trainer to train, while the other one customize the training loop.
+2. This model and dataloader uses huggingface trainer to train, while the other code customize the training loop.

 # Experiments
+0. Visualize label distribution
+(in PASTEL data analysis.ipynb)
 1. Train 7 single task models on the 20% unmasked data.
+(in PASTEL single task on unmasked set.ipynb)
 2. Use the trained models to generate labels (and logits) for the masked 80%.
+(in PASTEL single task on unmasked set.ipynb)
 3. Train a multitask model on combined data (20% unmasked real labels and 80% predicted labels)
+(in PASTEL train on prediction.ipynb)
+4. Train a multitask model on original data (it's possibly the upper bound of the performance)
+(in PASTEL all together.ipynb)